 Forest-related Industries in Canada

 The forest products industry is one of the most lucrative sectors in Canada, but contrary to popular belief, it is not all about harvesting forests and producing lumber.
-The forestry sector is the precursor of several other industries in Canada, such as the paper industry and construction industry that are entirely dependent on wood-based raw materials for their products.
-That is why any industry dependent on wood for the manufacturing of its products is categorized as a forest-based industry.
+The forestry sector is the precursor of several other industries in Canada, such as the paper and construction industries that depend entirely on wood-based raw materials for their products.
+That is why any industry dependent on wood to manufacture its products is categorized as a forest-based industry.
 Let us dig deeper into a few of these industries.

 Paper and Pulp Industries

 Pulp is a fibrous, semi-liquid material that is derived from wood.
-It is later fed into a paper machine where it forms a paper web, and after some final touches, it becomes dry paper.
-The paper and pulp industry in Canada is one of the country’s oldest and most profitable industries.
+It is later fed into a paper machine, where it forms a paper web, and after some final touches, it becomes dry paper.
+Canada’s paper and pulpindustries are one of the country’s oldest and most profitable.
 It is concentrated in the provinces of Quebec, Ontario, and British Columbia.
 Several companies in these provinces deal in paper products.
-In addition, Canada is the largest producer of newsprint and northern bleached softwood pulp across the world.
+In addition, Canada is the largest producer of newsprint and northern bleached softwood pulp worldwide.

-The Canadian furniture industry is growing steadily, all thanks to the supply of timber and softwood from several forestry companies.
+The Canadian furniture industry is growing thanks to the steady supply of timber and softwood from several forestry companies.
 In 2020, Canada’s furniture stock market had a valuation of $11 billion.
 There were more than 4000 furniture businesses in this industry.
-This number has only grown with time and is poised to play a key role in the Canadian economy in the coming years.
+This number has only grown with time and is poised to play a vital role in the Canadian economy in the coming years.

 Canadian Forestry Companies

 Canada’s traditional forestry sector is a global leader in producing many forest products, including softwood, pulp and wood pellets.
-Wood, solid wood products and pulp and paper account for the largest share of the sector’s production and exports.
+Wood, solid wood products, pulp, and paper account for the largest share of the sector’s production and exports.